atomicals-community/AIPs/AIPs/aip-1.md

   - **Networking**: includes improvements around [proxy](https://github.com/atomicals/electrumx-proxy)
     and [indexer](https://github.com/atomicals/atomicals-electrumx).
   - **Interface**: includes improvements around language-level standards.
-  - **ARC**: application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats, and wallet formats.
+  - **Application**: application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats, and wallet formats.

 - A **Meta AIP** describes a process surrounding Atomicals or proposes a change to (or an event in) a process.